marklogic/nifi/CONTRIBUTING.md

 After starting NiFi, you can access its web interface at https://localhost:8443/nifi .
 You can login with the username and password that you configured above.

+## Using NiFi

 If you have not used NiFi before or are fairly new to it, you may find it helpful to walk through [the NiFi Getting Started guide](https://nifi.apache.org/docs.html) and some of the [connector's recipes](https://marklogic.github.io/nifi/cookbook-recipes) to learn the basics of NiFi and the connector.

+## Test flows

+Our internal Wiki has a "Test flows for NiFi connector" page that has a NiFi template with several test flows.
+Follow the instructions at that page to load the template so you can easily test several common use cases with the connector.

+As noted on that page, if you're using Docker, change the "Host" for the MarkLogic controller service to be "marklogic" instead of "localhost".

 ## Updating the connector

 After any modification to the connector source code, the connector NAR files must be rebuilt, copied to the NiFi installation directory, and then NiFi must be restarted.

+If you are using Docker, you can run the following to rebuild the connector and restart the NiFi container:

+    mvn clean install -DskipTests
+    docker container restart nifi

-Because this process happens so often, it is recommended to automate it via a shell function (or script) like the one below, which requires the connector version number as an input (you can name this whatever you'd like, or implement it in a different fashion, it's simply excluded for sake of example):
+For a local NiFi installation, it is recommended to automate the process via a shell function (or script) like the one below, which requires the connector version number as an input (you can name this whatever you'd like, or implement it in a different fashion, it's simply excluded for sake of example):

 ```
 function nifirebuild {